codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

 > * it can be started and stopped and reset.
 > * It knows when it started a cycle.
 > * It knows how to count down seconds, passed and failed runs,
-> * plays sounds and changes colors (states?)
+> * plays sounds and changes colours (states?)
 > * calls the UI and receives commands from the UI.
-> * Needs callbacks for displayTimer in 3 states (neutral, fail, pass) with current remaining seconds
+> * Needs call backs for displayTimer in 3 states (neutral, fail, pass) with current remaining seconds
 >
 > Sub domains are time, UI/GFX, sounds.
 >